tonyYSaliba/Software-Fault-Injector/README.md

 ### Debugging by entering the lines
 + Enter the name of the program that you want to debug, you enter `stack_unwinding.cpp`

-+ Then choose two lines for injecting, enter the line number for Line1 and Line2
++ Then choose two lines for injecting, enter line number for Line1 and Line2

 + You should enter the injection type (**opcode, data, register**)